adobe/aem-core-email-components/content/src/content/jcr_root/apps/core/email/components/button/v1/button/readme.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
-Page
+Button
 ====
-Extensible page component written in HTL for composing campaign content and based on the [Page Core Component](https://github.com/adobe/aem-core-wcm-components/blob/main/content/src/content/jcr_root/apps/core/wcm/components/page/v3/page/README.md)
+Extensible button component written in HTL for composing campaign content and based on the [Button Core Component](https://github.com/adobe/aem-core-wcm-components/tree/main/content/src/content/jcr_root/apps/core/wcm/components/button/v2/button)

 ## Features
 * Supports editable templates